fpereiro/giz/readme.md

 ## Current status of the project

 The current version of giz, v0.3.0, is considered to be *somewhat stable* and *somewhat complete*.
 [Suggestions](https://github.com/fpereiro/giz/issues) and [patches](https://github.com/fpereiro/giz/pulls) are welcome.
-There are no future changes planned, but some are to be expected.
+Future changes planned are:

+- Add annotated source code.

 ## Installation